Probate Q&A Series

 Why Prompt Probate Matters

-Even though you can file a probate petition years after death, acting quickly helps you:
+Even though you can seek probate years after death, acting quickly helps you:

 • Secure and distribute assets while they still exist.